 You can contact us to make a request by email, phone, or regular mail.

 Responding to Requests: Your request will be evaluated to determine whether the requested change meets legal regulatory requirements and does not risk making our other data less secure or changing our other data.
 If we aren’t able to honor any part of your request, we will tell you that in our response, as well as the reason(s) we cannot do so.

-Verifying Your Identity: To protect you and your information, we may ask you to confirm certain information before we honor your request.
+Verifying Your Identity: To protect you and your information, we will ask you to confirm certain information before we honor your request.
 For example, if you make a request, we will ask you to confirm your email address and phone number.
 For certain requests, we will use a combination of your email address, phone number, zip code, and/or birth date to verify your identity, so that we can help protect your information.
-If you designate an authorized agent to make a request on your behalf, we may require you to verify your identity and provide the authorized agent’s identity and contact information to us.
+If you designate an authorized agent to make a request on your behalf, we will require you to verify your identity and provide the information outlined in “How to Make a Request” above.

 6. Contact Us.